abimaelbarea/abimaelbarea/README.md

 ![Header](main.png)

-## What was the first programming language you learned, and when?
+## First programming language and when you learned

 Basic, I was 12.

-## What programming languages have you learned and used during your career?
+## Programming languages you learned and used during your career

 - Basic
 - Ada